Middle School TeachingPage address: http://english.mnsu.edu/enged/engedlicensuremscal.html

 |EEC 428||Teaching Reading and Writing in the Content Area (offered online every summer session)||

 |Course #||Course Title, Graduate (9 credits)||Credits|

 |KSP 648||Field Experiences in the Middle School||

-Please see the College of Education page Additions to Current License for information about the required courses in education: http://ed.mnsu.edu/licensure/newfield.html .
+Please see the College of Education page Additions to Current License and the Early Childhood and Elementary Education webpages for more information about the licensure: http://ed.mnsu.edu/licensure/newfield.html

 Previous course work may be accepted for the above requirements.
-For evaluation of coursework which may meet the Education course requirements, contact Peggy Ballard in EEC (firstname.lastname@example.org); for evaluation of coursework which may meet the English requirements contact John Banschbach (email@example.com).
+For evaluation of coursework which may meet the Education course requirements, contact Scott Page in EEC (firstname.lastname@example.org).
+For evaluation of coursework which may meet the English requirements, contact the English Department chair.

 This is an introduction to writing poetry and fiction.
 The course does not assume previous creative writing experience.
 One hour chat per week.